ZORALab/Monteur/docs/en/ci-jobs/setup/_index.md

 {{% param "description" %}}

-The objective of the job is simple: **to setup the repository all the way for other jobs including development without minimal to no further instructions**.
+The objective of the job is simple: **to setup the repository all the way for other CI jobs without minimal to no further instructions**.